mzufferey/omics/index.md

 The protein interaction data were derived from the BioGRID database.

 The publicly available data sets, such as Biological General Repository for Interaction Datasets (BioGRID, https://thebiogrid.org/), Saccharomyces Gen- ome Database (SGD, http://www.yeastgenome.org/), Hu- man Protein Reference Database (HPRD, http:// www.hprd.org/), Search Tool for the Retrieval of Interacting Genes/Proteins (STRING: http://www.string- db.org/)

+PPIs from HINT database

+pathway enrichment analysis, using Kyoto Encyclopedia of Genes and Genomes (KEGG), Biocarta, and Reactome pathways from the Molecular Signature Database (MSigDB) (